SysRay/psOff_compatibility/README.md

 ## About the Emulator

 psOff is a closed-source PlayStation 4 emulator (compatibility layer) written in C++20.
 The project is still in its early stages, and many games may not work properly yet.
 However, we are continuously improving compatibility and performance.
 Stay updated via our Discord server and Compatibility Tracker.
-You can track our progress [here](https://github.com/users/SysRay/projects/5).
+You can track our progress [here](https://github.com/users/SysRay/projects/5).\

-### Main Developers:
+### Main Developers
 - **Ray** - Project Founder ([GitHub: @SysRay](https://github.com/SysRay))
 - **Daydreamer** - Secondary Developer ([GitHub: @igor725](https://github.com/igor725))

+### Hardware Requirements
+- Windows 10 (build >=1803)
+- At least 8 GB free RAM
+- Preferably 6-core CPU
+- GPU with at least 4 GB VRAM and Vulkan 1.3+ supprt
+- 256 MB free space on disk

 ### Features
 - [x] **Overlay User Interface** – Accessible in-game anytime via `Share` (gamepad) or `Space` (keyboard) button.